nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The Pelion Device Management library is enabled with :option:`CONFIG_PELION_CLIENT` configuration option.

 For the library to work, you must enable and properly configure the Mbed TLS library.
-To connect to the Pelion Device Management Portal, the device must be provisioned with valid credentials.
+To connect to Pelion Device Management Portal, the device must be provisioned with valid credentials.
 For the firmware update procedure to work, you must provision the device with valid update resources.

 For more information about Pelion configuration options, read the `Zephyr integration tutorial`_ in the Pelion documentation.